wanze/TemplateEngineFactory/README.md

 ## Configuration

-The module offers the following configuration options:
+The _TemplateEngineFactory_ offers the following configuration options:

 * **`Template Engine`** The template engine used to render pages and templates.
 Any installed engine is listed here.
 * **`Path to templates`** Relative path from the site directory where template files are stored.
 E.g. `templates/views/`